HydroModPy/HydroModPy/hydromodpy/spatial/site_selection/README.md

 Station-led hydrometry TOML files must declare `profile = "gauged_downstream_station"` explicitly.
 The manifest still exposes `strategy.effective_profile`, but it is no longer used to keep legacy hydrometry configurations without a profile alive.
-DEM-light runs may still be classified as `area_only` from `site_selection.input.mode = "dem_area_light"`.
+DEM-light runs must likewise declare `profile = "area_only"` explicitly.

 The bounded short-term contract is documented in `docs/_dev_notes/site_selection_short_term_contract.md`.